The question "Are we really Irish?" has come up at my house before.

-This year I tried to be a little more authentic and attempeted a cupcake that tastes like a cross between Irish Soda Bread and Irish Tea Cake.
+This year I tried to be a little more authentic and attempted a cupcake that tastes like a cross between Irish Soda Bread and Irish Tea Cake.
 I went with an icing that is close to something you might want to spread on Irish Soda Bread.
 I think it turned out pretty good.

 The decorations are made with a heart cutter and gumpaste.
 I assembled the three hearts with a stem to form the shamrocks.
 I made white flowers with an orange center to incorporate the colors of the flag.